 We are able to offer you follow up via review appointments at the Child and Family Health Centre as well as telephone support.
 We are also able to discuss referral options to psychologists or other health care professionals if needed.

-A Perinatal Psychologist is available through the Family Care Centre at Hornsby for counselling and support focussed on:
+Two Clinical Psychologists are available through the Family Care Centre at Hornsby for counselling and support focussed on:

 Parent infant relationships